 (Offered as ARHA 335 and FAMS 335.)
 This intermediate production course surveys the outer limits of cinematic expression and provides an overview of creative 16mm film production.
 We will begin by making cameraless projects through drawing, painting and scratching directly onto the film strip before further exploring the fundamentals of 16mm technology, including cameras, editing and hand-processing.
 While remaining aware of our creative choices, we will invite chance into our process and risk failure, as every experiment inevitably must.

 Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
 Spring semester.
-Professor Levine.2016-17: Not offered
+Professor Levine.2016-17: Offered in Spring 2017

 Requisite: Previous experience in improvisation and/or composition in dance, theater, performance, film/video, music/sound, installation, creative writing, and/or design is required.
 Spring semester.
-Professor Woodson.2016-17: Not offered
+Professor Woodson.2016-17: Offered in Spring 2017

 (Offered as ARHA 343 and FAMS 343) From the found-footage experiments of the avant-garde to the digital remixes of the networked age, artists have used pre-existing material to question the ideologies of dominant media, explore technological possibilities and play situationist pranks.
 With the advent of file-sharing platforms, streaming video and cheap DVDs, we live in an era dominated by what Hito Steyerl calls “the poor image” – low resolution, second- or third-generation images whose quality has been sacrificed for accessibility.
 The availability of this material has allowed artists to work economically and to borrow the aesthetics of cinema and television for their own purposes, but it also foregrounds many problematic questions of authorship and ownership.